University of New Haven Visitors Policy & Access to Campus Guidelines

 Office of Residential Life (ORL):

-Student Outside Guests: No guests of students (other than immediate family) will be permitted on campus during the fall 2020 semester.
+Student Outside Guests: No guests of students (other than immediate family) will be permitted on campus during the spring 2021 semester.
 Family visits will be allowed during normal business hours and held outside.

 - Residential Students will only have card access to their own residence hall, which will help with maintaining social distancing.
 Only those invited residential guests (ONE PER STUDENT) will be allowed access to other residence halls with a host from that building.
 Those guests (students) will follow all physical distancing requirements and not be allowed in the residential dorm room of the host student.